PyMyCode/PyMyCode/README.md

 - 👋 Hey!
-I am Neerav and welcome to @PyMyCode
+I am Neerav Gala and welcome to @PyMyCode
-- 👀 I am a Python Developer specialized in Machine Learning
+- 👀 Love Data Science and Machine Learning
 - 🌱 I’m currently learning Blockchain using Python
 - 💞️ I’m looking to collaborate on making the world a better place